 No. of primary school English teachers receiving training: 75+

-No. of students receiving free eye surgery to date: 27
+No. of students receiving treatment for various eye conditions: 48

 Buy a Stepping Stones T-shirt or Cotton Bag 买一个铺路石环保购物袋